ViggoLagerstedtEkholm/SortingVisualizer/README.md

 More algorithms can be implemented in the future.

 It would also be fun to add audio to audiolize the sorting.

+And yes, my favorite sorting algorithm has to be cocktail.